connext/monorepo/.github/ISSUE_TEMPLATE/enhancement.md

 ## Problem
 _What problem are we solving and why does it matter, ser?_

+## Impact
+_Why does this matter?
+Who does it impact?
+How much does it impact them?
+What is the urgency?_

 ## Proposed Solution
-_Thoughts on solution design.
-We should do <insert idea> to solve this problem._
+_[OPTIONAL] Thoughts on solution design.
+We could do <insert idea> to solve this problem._
-- [ ] Subtask 1

 ## Acceptance Criteria
-_From an end tester and/or user perspective, the below criteria must be met to consider this done:_
+_From an end user perspective, the below criteria must be met to consider this done:_
-- [ ] X happens
+- [ ]